 Did you know that the average growing small dog (weighing less than 10kg) only requires 392 calories per day?
 For us humans, having an extra roast potato with your Sunday lunch will only account for 5% of our daily calorie intake.
 We don’t really think about it.
 For a small dog, however, that same roast potato will account for 35% of its daily calorie allowance.
 A small dog’s recommended daily calorie intake can be easily met (and exceeded) with small helpings of dog food throughout the day.
 Dog food will also ensure its nutritional needs are catered for, whereas the odd potato or scrap of meat won’t, and will make for an unbalanced meal.

 It’s extremely easy to overfeed a small dog without even realising it, so owners should be extra vigilant when it comes to their dog’s diet.
+You may also be surprised to find out what human food equals to our pet.
+A small slice of that meat is actually way more food for them than you even think!

 What about medium sized dogs?